 Modern G-sensor vs Older OEM

-Important note to highlight to our customers that we did not piggy-back on existing old G-Sensor in your car although easier to install due to:
+Important note to highlight to our customers that we did not piggy-back on existing old G-Sensor in your car for Motorsports DCCD Control (although easier and cheaper for us) due to:

-• We do not know the state of your older OEM sensor so can’t guarantee optimum operation
+- We do not know the state of your older OEM sensor so can’t guarantee optimum operation nor can any aftermarket system that does

-Our goal is to provide a solution that is easy to install and calibrate and not cut corners to bring you performance on every turn!
+Our goal is to provide a solution that is easy to install and calibrate and not cut corners in Spiider DCCD Controller to bring you performance on every turn!

 Why maps are a thing of the past!